JinwookRhyu/Systematic_Feature_Design_Framework_Formation/README.md

 # Systematic Feature Design for Cycle Life Prediction of Lithium-Ion Batteries During Formation

-This repository contains the software accompanying the paper [Systematic Feature Design for Cycle Life Prediction of Lithium-Ion Batteries During Formation] (DOI to be added) which can be used to design predictive yet interpretable features for cycle life prediction based only on experimental data during the formation step.
-Processed data can be found at Zenodo at 10.5281/zenodo.14916092.
+This repository contains the software accompanying the paper [Systematic Feature Design for Cycle Life Prediction of Lithium-Ion Batteries During Formation](https://doi.org/10.1016/j.joule.2025.101884) which can be used to design predictive yet interpretable features for cycle life prediction based only on experimental data during the formation step.
+Processed data can be found at Zenodo at [10.5281/zenodo.14916092](https://doi.org/10.5281/zenodo.14916092).

 ![framework_v4](https://github.com/user-attachments/assets/af8c1326-84ac-4f3c-b7e3-1031835772b9)